opf/jquery-tablesorter-rails/README.md

 Simple integration of jquery-tablesorter into the asset pipeline.

-Current tablesorter version: 2.16.3 (4/30/2014), [documentation]
+Current tablesorter version: 2.17.0 (5/22/2014), [documentation]

-Any issue associate with the js/css files, please report to [Mottie's fork].
+Any issue associated with the js/css files, please report to [Mottie's fork].

 ## Installation